nicol3ta/workshop-ts16/README.md

 ## Step-by-Step - How to Add Face and Emotion Detection to a UWP App

 * If you haven't already, install Visual Studio 2015.
-In Visual Studio, on the File menu, click New Project. nIn the Installed Templates list, select C# as your programming language and choose the Blank Application template.
+* In Visual Studio, on the *File* menu, click *New Project*.
+In the *Installed Templates* list, select C# as your programming language and choose the *Blank Application* template.
 Name the project as you wish and press enter to create it.

 * First let's create the interface.
-In MainPage.xaml replace the automatically generated Grid with this RelativePanel.
+In *MainPage.xaml* replace the automatically generated Grid with this RelativePanel.

 ```csharp
    <RelativePanel Background="{ThemeResource ApplicationPageBackgroundThemeBrush}">